MichaelMKKelly/LocalDeck-Review/Review.rev2.md

 I have been fairly happy with my [orginal localdeck setup](https://github.com/MichaelMKKelly/LocalDeck-Light-Switch-Mount)

-I was considering getting another for my Desk and knew that there a hardware revision coming soon so I was looking out for it.
+I was considering getting another for my Desk and knew that there was a hardware revision coming soon so I was looking out for it.

 then i got an email